Personalized RewardBench: Evaluating Reward Models with Human Aligned Personalization: Experiments

 However, general reward models are typically trained on standard prompt-response pairs and lack the capacity to process auxiliary profiling data.
 Because user profiles comprise historical interactions rather than direct context for the immediate query, the model must extrapolate the user's underlying preferences.
 Consequently, standard reward models struggle to autonomously bridge the gap between past interests and current needs and directly injecting raw user profiles into the prompt introduces a severe train-test misalignment that heavily degrades evaluative performance.

 \paragraph{Planner: User Profile $\to$ Rubric Aspects} To address this, we adopt a strategy inspired by LaMP-QA, utilizing a dedicated planner module to infer personal rubric aspects from the user's history.
-Using the LaMP-QA training dataset, which consists of queries ($q$), user profiles ($u$), and ground-truth rubric aspects ($R_u$), we train a planner ($\mathcal{P}$) via cross-entropy loss to infer personal rubric aspects from the current query and profile.
+Using the LaMP-QA training dataset, which consists of queries ($q$), user profiles ($u$), and ground-truth rubric aspects ($\mathcal{R}_u$), we train a planner $\mathcal{P}$ as a standard auto-regressive sequence generator: conditioned on the current query and profile, it generates the personal rubric aspects token by token and is optimized with the next-token prediction (cross-entropy) objective.

 During inference, we generate the estimated rubric aspects, denoted as $\tilde{R}_u$, using the trained planner: $\tilde{R}_u = \mathcal{P}(q, u)$.
 These generated rubrics are then provided to the reward model to evaluate the candidate answers.
 For scalar reward models, the score $s$ is computed as $s = \text{RM}(q, \tilde{R}_u, y)$.
 For preference-based models, the choice is determined by comparing answers given the context: $\text{choice} = \text{RM}(q, \tilde{R}_u, y_1, y_2)$.
 We compare our proposed planner-based approach (w/ plan) against the baseline (w/o profile) and a naive direct-injection method (w/ profile).
 The results are detailed in Figure~\ref{fig:profile}.
 Each category represents the average score over all its variants reported in Table~\ref{Table:reward_model}.